What is Dropshipping?

 What we’re discussing in this guide is an approach that will work for most people, especially new dropshipping entrepreneurs.

-Is Dropshipping the Right Business for Me?
+Is Dropshipping Business Right for Me?

 If this sounds too good to be true, here’s a word of caution — it is!
 Although dropshipping has lots of advantages, there are a number of challenges you need to overcome as well.
 Here’s a breakdown of the key benefits and issues for a dropshipping business.